anyaschukin/OverRide/level07/README.md

 -rwsr-s---+ 1 level08 users 11744 Sep 10  2016 level07
 ```

-When run, the program takes a number and index as input which it stores or reads from a table.
+The program takes a number and index as input, which it stores or reads from a table.
 ```
 level07@OverRide:~$ ./level07
 ----------------------------------------------------